 In keeping with Jewish customs, our palliative care service offers a warm, empathetic and reassuring environment that allows patients to maintain their dignity in an atmosphere of traditional values.
 Wolper’s palliative care staff are specially trained to provide counselling and support for both patients and their family members.

-Our focus is primarily on pain relief, symptom control and enhancing quality of life.
+Our focus is primarily on symptom management and enhancing quality of life.
 We also recognise the needs of family and friends, who are encouraged to take part in the care of their loved one.

 Spirituality